meinside/gmn/README.md

 $ gmn -p "what is the smallest .sh file in /home/ubuntu/tmp/ and how many lines does that file have" \
     --tools='[{"functionDeclarations": [
         {
-            "name": "list_files_in_dir",
+            "name": "list_files_info_in_dir",
-            "description": "this function lists the names of files in a directory", "parameters": {
+            "description": "this function lists information of files in a directory", "parameters": {
                 "type": "OBJECT",
                 "properties": {"directory": {"type": "STRING", "description": "an absolute path of a directory"}},